zsteinkamp/zsteinkamp.github.io/_posts/2022-02-15-git-diff-amxd-max.markdown

   textconv = awk '(NR>1)'
   binary = true
 ```
-In this case, we're using `awk` to suppress printing the first line.
-That's good enough for my uses, but if you are an `awk` wizard and you want to use a tool like `jq` to work with the JSON data, perhaps you can suppress everything to the initial `{` on that first line.
-Let me know if you do that. [zack@steinkamp.us](mailto:zack@steinkamp.us)

 Now, when you run `git diff` you will get useful output:
 ```diff